-If your goal is a four-year degree in Information Technology (IT), you can complete your first two years at NHTI in the Associate in Science in IST program and transfer seamlessly to Southern New Hampshire University or UNH at Manchester.
+If your goal is a four-year degree in Information Technology (IT), you can complete your first two years at NHTI in the Associate in Science in Information Technology - Networking program and transfer seamlessly to Southern New Hampshire University or UNH at Manchester.

 The dual admission program with UNH-Manchester requires you to apply only once.
 Starting at NHTI can save you money for both programs.
-Contact Department Head Tom Laurie (603) 271-6484 x4230 for more information.
+Contact Department Head Aaron Conn at (603) 271-6484 x4143 for more information.